barunio/barunio.github.com/_posts/2012-12-13-anarchy_in_software.md

 ## Preface: philosophical constructs

-I spend a considerable amount of time thinking about interconnections, and enjoy asking questions that transform the banal into subjects worthy of meaningful contemplation.
-This is the basis of the Zen approach wherein one may achieve enlightenment through any activity.
+One of my favority things to do is contemplate questions that begin with *why* and *how* -- questions that often do not have clear answers, and have the power to transform otherwise banal topics into subjects worthy of meaningful inquiry.
+This aligns with Zen teachings that any activity may present us with enlightenment if our perspective is trained.
 Everything matters, because everything is interconnected.

-Nothing is as small as it seems, and everything has a philosophy.
+In other words, everything has a philosophy.

-It was with this mindset that I gave a talk recently on the topic of software development.
-My stated goal was to present a process by which individuals on a software team might work together in an effective and sustainable manner.

-In framing my discussion of this topic, I build upon an assertion that any organization of individuals forms a type of society.
-We seek to tackle relatively universal questions, applied to our specific domains: How are we to relate to one another?
-How do we define our values, and how do those values help us to achieve our goals?
-We should be able to find, in our answer to these question, a corresponding philosophy in how societies are governed.

-The process we follow for software development at my company, [WegoWise](http://wegowise.com), reflects a philosophy of social anarchy.
-We did not set out with a determination that "we must build an anarchy".
-Rather, our intention is guided merely by our shared values, and the anarchist ideology is simply an apt descriptor for that value system.
+So recently, when I was to give a talk on the topic of software development, I chose to frame it in the context of an underlying philosophy.
+My stated goal was to present a very effective process we use at my company, [WegoWise](http://wegowise.com), to collaboratively produce high quality software.
+But wouldn't it be more interesting, I thought, to ask *why* we chose to have certain processes?
+Not the obvious and superficial why, but the deeper why that delves into sociology, psychology, and ethics.
+The why that asks about the actual *philosophy* behind what we do.

+I think these *are* the interesting questions, because they have incredibly interesting answers.

+We are, as far as our development processes go at least, social anarchists.
+This isn't a result of an explicit prior intention to apply an ideological label.
+I doubt, in fact, if many of my colleagues would be willing to call themselves anarchists.
+We merely built a set of processes based on shared values--values that happen to exemplify social anarchist philosophy.

 <p><a href='#sidebar1'>Sidebar: How do you define "philosophy"?</a></p>

 ## A concise definition of anarchy

-Anarchy is a grossly misunderstood term, so it is necessary to provide a brief definition.
+Anarchy is grossly misunderstood, so it is necessary that I provide a brief definition.
 The fundamental principle of anarchist thought is that the state holds no moral authority over the individual, or over collectives of individuals.
 An anarchist therefore seeks to abolish the state, at all levels.
 It is, fundamentally, an anti-fascist ideology.

-Anarchy is often confused with chaos, under the belief that there can be no order without governance.
-In reality, anarchism proposes that there is a stable form of society wherein individuals govern themselves.
-There are many schools of thought with their own views on how this might happen.
+Anarchy is often confused with chaos, under the belief that there can be no order without some form of authority.
+Instead, anarchism proposes that there is a stable form of society wherein individuals govern themselves.
+There are many schools of thought on how this might happen, often in strong contrast with one another.
 Social anarchy outlines a system that is guided by a social compact among people, predicated on community, reciprocity, and equality.

 I am not aware of any historic examples of large anarchist societies.
+In the case of social anarchy, it is easy to see why this is.
+The philosophy builds on the idea that individuals do, in fact, respect one another, and wish to work in a system of mutual aid.
+Individuals must possess a high level of equanimity for their fellow man.
+As the size of a society becomes larger and more diverse, this becomes an increasingly challenging requirement.
+Our cultures simply haven't evolved to the point where people can be expected to possess such traits at large scales.

-The principles of social anarchy have, however, been effective at small scales.
+The principles of social anarchy have, however, been very effective at small scales.
 The Buddhist economic principles that Schumacher observed in Burma in 1955, for example, share many ideals of social anarchy.
 The recent Occupy protests provide a good example of anarchist decision-making.

-Any successful application of social anarchy is predicated on the assumption that individuals do, in fact, respect one another, and wish to work in a system of mutual aid.
-This is obviously challenging in large nation-states, since it requires individuals to possess a high degree of equanimity.
-In small collectives with a culture of mutual respect, however, it is an attainable goal.
+In small collectives with a culture of mutual respect, social anarchy is an attainable (and, I believe, desireable) goal.

 ## Anarchy within a company culture

-My company, [WegoWise](http://wegowise.com), is a relatively small organization.
+[WegoWise](http://wegowise.com) is a relatively small organization.
 Individuals know each other well, have shared goals, and similar philosophies within the domain in which we interact.
 For example, we believe that there is an artistry to the work that we do, and that there is real value in pursuing the more artful solution to a problem.
 If work is a vehicle for the mind, one ought to work in a manner that expands the mind, rather than dulls it.

 The culture of our team is defined in large part by how we operate as a collective.
 Ideas originate from all directions, decisions are made based on discussion and mutuality, and processes reflect a respect for the individual even as they respond to the needs of the whole.

-To be clear, we do not operate strictly according to an anarchist philosophy within the small society that is our company.
-For example, we have leadership roles and not all decisions are made by consensus.
-This is largely because we exist within a broader society that constrains what is feasible.
-However, to a significant extent, the principles that guide our culture and processes do reflect anarchist ideals.
-In certain key areas, such as our software development processes, we are able to apply those ideals to a greater extent.
+We have, therefore, the fundamentals prerequisites for a successful social anarchy.
+However, we also operate within a larger context that places constraints on what we can do.
+A business is it's own society from within, but it also has to act as a member of an external society that is decidedly not anarchist.
+So we impose a certain degree of structure, with leadership roles and reporting relationships, and executive decisions that may not always be made by consensus.

+In many domains, though, we have much more control.
+Software development is one of those domains, and within it, we may *choose* how we operate.
+And we choose to be anarchists.

 ## Goals of a software development process

 At last, to the topic at hand.

-In order to design a process, we must first lay out our design goals.
-Ultimately, we would like for our process to result in:

-* Reliable application behavior
-* Maintainable codebase
-* Scalable process
-* Knowledgeable team
+Software is a collaborative field.
+Groups of people work on large systems, often with different ideas of how things should be done and without being able to know what all the moving parts are at any given time.
+We design processes to manage the complexity inherent in these dynamic environments.

+We must design our processes to meet numerous goals.
+We require a reliable product; an application that behaves the way we expect it to behave.
+We must be able to improve that product over time, and scale our systems to meet higher demands.
+And we have to make sure to do this in a sustainable and enjoyable way--there must be joy in our work.

 We can meet these goals through standard practices: automated testing, pair programming, code reviews, regular communication and retrospectives.
-However, these practices do not, in and of themselves, define a process.
+However, such practices do not, in and of themselves, define a process.
 How do we ensure such practices are followed in a consistent and meaningful fashion?

-I posit that we should like for our development process to:
+I posit that, in order to meet our design goals, we should like for our development process to:

 * Protect the codebase
 * Preserve developer flexibility